mgba-emu/gbatek/index.md

 ```
   For Byte Mode: Similar to CMD17/CMD24 (single block)
   For Block Mode: Similar to CMD18/CMD25 (multiple block)
-  For Block Mode: STOP_TRANSMISSION only needed if using "Infinite Blocks"
+  For Block Mode: CMD52:STOP_TRANSMISSION only needed if using "InfiniteBlocks"
 ```